student-Rubina/KHR-Tech-demo/README.md

 # KHR-Tech-demo
-This is my first repository.
+This is my first Git repository.
+Author-Rubina Bibi